 About the Creative Engagement Grant Program

-Through the Creative Engagement Grant Program, we will direct financial and knowledge resources to empower Worcester’s nonprofit cultural organizations to develop innovative ways to increase engagement with diverse communities that represent Worcester’s changing demographics.
+Through the Creative Engagement Grant Program, we will direct financial and knowledge resources to empower Worcester’s nonprofit cultural organizations to develop innovative ways to increase engagement with diverse communities that represent Worcester’s changing demographics, while at the same time building their capacity to more meaningfully serve the community.

-Applicants must be tax-exempt, nonprofit organizations as recognized by IRS code 501(c)(3) serving the City of Worcester and contiguous communities, and meet the following:
+Applicants must be tax-exempt, nonprofit organizations as recognized by IRS code 501(c)(3) serving the City of Worcester and contiguous communities or unincorporated organizations in a documented fiscal sponsorship agreement with an established nonprofit.

 - Have a meaningful strategic approach that aligns with our vision for community engagement, demonstrable through a formal strategic plan or proof that strategic thinking as it relates to your organization’s mission and operations is taking place.

-- Show how your organization is positioned to to increase access to, and engagement in, its programs and services by Worcester residents from traditionally underserved background.
+- Be able to show how your organization is positioned to increase access to, and engagement in, its programs and services by Worcester residents from traditionally underserved background.

 - Have a demonstrated track record of engagement efforts with underserved populations and a history of collaboration with others to amplify community impact.